FactoryXCode/MfPack/MfPack/Samples/MFRDJ Samples/MfRdjPro/Docs/RDJ-Pro-User-Manual.md

 | Set DJ and Showtitle | Publishes the entered names, event information, and selected logo. |
 | Logo | Shows the current broadcast image.
 Double-click it to choose another image. |

 When a normal audio track is playing, its artist and title are shown to listeners.
-During loopback capture, **Event** and **Title** are used when the captured programme has no song information.
+While any loopback deck is capturing, the operator-entered **Event** and **Title** always take priority.
+Artist/title metadata from a playlist or channel deck cannot overwrite the loopback programme information; normal track metadata resumes after loopback capture stops.

 ## Setup